| Prince Edward Island has some of the world's most beautiful

 National Park (see below) (5 minutes) and East Point

 (40 minutes) are both superb spots to take the binoculars.
+An

 excellent resource for birding on PEI can be found